mvac7/mSXdevtools_ByteniZ3R/README.md

 ### ByteniZ3R v0.9.n (2022).

-- Remove binary handling function #6
+- Removed binary file handling function.
+(Apps for this feature will be available soon.)
-- Remove compress data (No compression is obtained with this data type)
+- Removed compress data (No compression is obtained with this data type)
 - Add Reverse Sawtooth waveform
-- Updated graphical interface
+- Updated graphical interface (piXel style)
+- Configure colors of the graph and the data output.
+- Accepts tabs in the assembler output data format (add <tab>)
+- It allows to obtain the data in binary numbers.

 ### ByteniZ3R v0.9.1b (August 2021).